 That said, there’s a lot of tech and different options involved in setting up a live-streaming wildlife cam.
-This guide focuses less on specifics—which will vary depending on what your cam is looking to accomplish—and serves more as a general overview (with links to other resources below) of what is needed to set up a wildlife cam in order to focus your research to better fit your personal wildlife cam goals.
-So get to planning and share your wildlife with the rest of the world!
+This guide focuses less on specifics—which will vary depending on what your cam is looking to accomplish—and serves more as a general overview.
+You’ll learn the basics of what is needed to share your wildlife with the rest of the world!

 Planning is the most important step.
 Your exact setup will depend on what you’re trying to accomplish, what you want it to look like (HD, full color, night vision, etc.), and your budget.
 For example, if you’re setting up a nest box cam, it’ll be dark inside and will require night vision or infrared.
 Plus, you’ll want to avoid battery-powered cameras so you don’t disturb the nest having to change them often.

 Also, imagine your setup.
 Do you have anywhere to mount the camera, or will you need to buy/build something for the mounting?
 Is there a power source near, or will you need to run wires underground?
 Will weather be an issue, or will the camera be covered?
-All of these questions will focus your search and point you to the correct resources, and often, those resources will inform the rest of your purchases.
+All of these questions will focus your search and point you to the correct resources.
+Often, those resources will inform the rest of your purchases.

 There are tons of available camera types suitable for wildlife cams—webcams, analog cameras, network IP cameras, etc.—and variations within each type.
 Start with the specifics you selected during the planning step and do some research on which camera bests suits your needs and budget.
 There are tons of blogs, guides, and reviews to narrow your search and find the right camera.

-When you make your decision, take special notice of the camera’s specific requirements—wifi or ethernet connection, power source, data requirements, software and streaming capabilities—as this will inform much of your other purchases, such as a router and modem, encoder software, the proper cables, etc.
+When you make your decision, take special notice of the camera’s specific requirements—Wi-Fi or Ethernet connection, power source, data requirements, and software and streaming capabilities.
+This will inform much of your other purchases, such as a router and modem, encoder software, the proper cables, etc.